nejimonraveendran/DockerDotNet/composedemo/README.md

-## Multi-container setup using Docker Compose with debugging capabilities
+## Multi-container setup using Docker Compose with debugging capabilities - VS Code

 This document demonstrates how to run multiple containers using Docker Compose.
 In this:
 - Run all containers using Docker Compose